chandlerroth/v0-boilerplate/README.md

-# V0 Component Harness
+# V0 Boilerplate

-This is a harness for v0 Components.
-Essentially this helps you actually deploy the component and test it out.
+This is a boilerplate to easly deploy your v0 Components, and test them out.

 1. Create a component using v0 chat [(try this example)](https://v0.dev/chat?q=calculator%20that%20will%20play%20a%20%22ding%22%20sound%20when%20it%20finishes%20calculating)
 2. Iterate on it using the chat